andrew/ultimate-awesome/README.md

 - [awesome-neat-rnn](https://github.com/johnny5550822/awesome-neat-rnn) - A precise to-read list for recurrent neural network (RNN).
 - [awesome-occlusion-detection](https://github.com/lcylmhlcy/awesome-occlusion-detection) - A survey of occlusion handling in object detection.
 - [JS-Cheatsheet](https://github.com/lifeparticle/JS-Cheatsheet) - 🖥 Cheatsheet for JavaScript.
-- [awesome-monocular-3D-reconstruction](https://github.com/LinZhuoChen/awesome-monocular-3D-reconstruction) - A list of papers about monocular reconstruction (processing).
 - [awesome-ntnu](https://github.com/michaelmcmillan/awesome-ntnu) - A curated list of awesome projects by NTNU students.
 - [awesome-emscripten](https://github.com/midzer/awesome-emscripten) - Curated list of awesome Emscripten ports (Apps, Games, Libraries).
 - [IoT-Guide](https://github.com/mikeroyal/IoT-Guide) - IoT Guide.
 - [awesome-data-science](https://github.com/m-muecke/awesome-data-science) - Data science and programming resources for daily work.
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
 - [awesome-cobots](https://github.com/neka-nat/awesome-cobots) - A list of awesome collaborative robots.
+- [awesome-style-transfer](https://github.com/neptune-t/awesome-style-transfer) - A comprehensive collection of papers and datasets on generative models and their applications in style transfer across image, text, 3D, and video domains.
 - [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.
 - [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
 - [awesome-computer-science](https://github.com/perfectplug/awesome-computer-science) - Collect computer related materials and codes.